padrinoDB/Rpadrino/README.md

 The next step is to identify the models we are interested in building.
 At the moment, there is no functionality to do that - you’ll just have to explore the *Metadata* table on your own.
-In the not so distant future, there will be a set of functions that actually help query specific columns of interest so the process of exploring the database is less painful.
+There are accessor functions that allow you to extract metadata columns from the `pdb` object, which may be helpful.
+See `?pdb_species_accepted` for a list of those.

 Once, we’ve identified the model(s) we want, we can build a list of [`proto_ipm`’s](https://levisc8.github.io/ipmr/articles/proto-ipms.html).